lmc2179/lmc2179.github.io/drafts/elbow_finding.md

 This is https://en.wikipedia.org/wiki/Knee_of_a_curve

 Our intuition is that we want to stop at the point of diminishing returns.
 In a diagram like the one above, it's the "knee" or "elbow", where the curve is the most bent before it straightens out again.

+Let's look at a real world example

+NMF example

 # Curvature